darthwalsh/bin/dotfiles/pr.md

 - State each high-level change; skip “how” details that belong in code.
 - `Tricky/Review notes:` only if the diff has a subtle or risky aspect reviewers must notice; keep it short
 - `## Testing` what am I using to prove this works? (e.g. key manual check, "added unit tests"); omit filler.
     - For a refactor, just “Green build” is enough.
+But don't mention "green build" if there is any other testing to state.
-- Bullets beat paragraphs; drop empty sections instead of writing “n/a”.
+- Use short paragraphs; drop empty sections instead of writing “n/a”.
 - AFTER_MERGE / follow-up notes go in a markdown task list when critical: `- [ ] <task to do>`

 Guardrails